craftablescience/MareTF/README.md

   --remove-kvd-resource                        Remove the nonstandard KVD (KeyValues Data)
                                                resource.
 If set KVD resource is specified, this argument is ignored.
-  --set-hotspot-resource PATH                  Set the HOT (hotspot data) resource.
-Path
+  --set-hotspot-data-resource PATH             Set the hotspot data resource.
+Path should
-                                               should point to a valid HOT file.
+                                               point to a valid HOT file.
-  --remove-hotspot-resource                    Remove the HOT (hotspot data) resource.
-If set
+  --remove-hotspot-data-resource               Remove the hotspot data resource.
+If set HOT
-                                               HOT resource is specified, this argument is ignored.
+                                               resource is specified, this argument is
+                                               ignored.
-  --add-hotspot-rect                           Adds a rect to the HOT (hotspot data)
+  --add-hotspot-rect                           Adds a rect to the hotspot data resource.
+The
-                                               resource.
-The 4 input values are in pixel coordinates, and should not have a decimal point or be less than zero.
+                                               4 input values are in pixel coordinates, and should not have a decimal point or be less than zero.
 Flags should be separated by a comma with no spaces (or use NONE if no flags are present).
-The resource is added and initialized to default values if not present beforehand. [nargs: 5]
-                                               [may be repeated]
+The resource is added and initialized to default values if not present beforehand. [nargs: 5] [may be repeated]

 "info" mode (detailed usage):
   --info-output-mode                           The mode to output information in.
 Can be